 Ramadan Coloring Sheet Printable

 My neighbors are Muslim and they’ve told me about Ramadan all year long with great excitement.
-As we’ve shared Halloween and Christmas and all the other various secular and religious American observances with them, they eagerly explained that Ramadan was coming up in Summer.
+As we’ve shared Halloween and Christmas and all the other various secular and religious American observances with them, they eagerly explained that Ramadan was coming up.
 Of course, English is their second language and they’ve only been in the US a little over a year, so hammering out the details of when and how this holiday works has been a bit of a learning curve for me.
 But, I do know that Ramadan is a very special holiday that they can’t wait to share with me so I thought I’d share with you.

 To kick off Ramadan, I thought we’d learn to write Happy Ramadan or “Good Ramadan” in Arabic.
 This was a bit challenging for me, but as you can see Arabic is a beautiful language to write.
 The long sweeping letters go from right to left and include lots of little dots and swipes for various sounds that I have trouble making.
-Basically the words below say Ramadan Kareem which means Good Ramadan or Generous Ramadan because Ramadan is a time to be generous and also thankful for all the blessings and things we have.
+Basically, the words below say Ramadan Kareem which means Good Ramadan or Generous Ramadan because Ramadan is a time to be generous and also thankful for all the blessings and things we have.

 After we played around with Arabic calligraphy for a while…